Daniel Traughber, Ph.D

 Jason Schickedanz, Ph.D

-I am a soon-to-be licensed clinical psychologist.
-I have enjoyed living and working in the Pocatello area since moving here 6 years ago.
+I am a licensed clinical psychologist.
+I have enjoyed living and working in the Pocatello area since moving here in 2012.
 Being originally from Texas, and receiving my training in California, with a particular focus on how to effectively apply principles from both psychology and religion, I feel I offer a unique perspective in my work as a psychologist in the area.
 I find my work most fulfilling when I feel that I am truly helping my clients achieve positive and lasting changes in their lives.
 To accomplish this, I seek to develop sincere, trusting relationships with clients, and then from a primarily psychodynamic approach, help them to identify and better understand any long-term and problematic patterns in their thinking, feeling, and relationships with others.
 I provide therapy for adults, children, and families, and also utilize methods from Cognitive Behavioral Therapy, Interpersonal Psychotherapy, Mindfulness-Based DBT, Motivational Interview, and Group Treatment.
 As a psychologist, I also enjoy using tools of assessment to help people clarify diagnoses and concerns about their psychological functioning.
 I have experience working with a wide range of mild to severe psychiatric problems and disorders.
 Also, through my work at Sanctuary, I have become well-versed in the neuropsychological testing and evaluation of children and adults presenting with neuro- developmental or cognitive delays.

 Russ Vollmer, LCSW